A colon polypectomy is the removal of

 from the inside lining of the colon, also called the large intestine.
 A polyp is a mass of tissue.
 Some types of polyps can develop into cancer.
 Most polyps can be removed during a

 Copyright © Nucleus Medical Media, Inc.

 The purpose of the surgery is to remove a polyp.
 It is done to prevent

 In rare cases, larger polyps can cause troublesome symptoms, such as rectal bleeding, abdominal pain, and bowel irregularities.
 A polyp removal will relieve these symptoms.

 Complications are rare, but no procedure is completely free of risk.
-If you are planning to have a polypectomy, your doctor will review a list of possible complications, which may include: Damage to the colon wallBleedingInfectionAdverse reaction to the anesthesia
+If you are planning to have a polypectomy, your doctor will review a list of possible complications, which may include: Damage to or perforation of the colon wallBleedingInfectionAdverse reaction to the anesthesia

 Factors that may increase the risk of complications include: SmokingType, size, and location of the polyp